 “GoDaddy vs. HostGator?” is a very common question for anyone researching hosting options.

 GoDaddy and HostGator are two of the largest hosting brands in the world.
 And they are owned respectively by the two of largest web services companies in the world (GoDaddy Group and Newfold Digital).
-I’ve written a HostGator Review and a GoDaddy Hosting Review respectively.
+I’ve written separate HostGator and GoDaddy reviews respectively.

 They are both “go-to” brands for business owners looking for accessible, affordable hosting.
 And yet – they are different companies with different brands.
 And when you are choosing a website host – you still have to end up choosing.